 - Panel presentations on civic and bar association involvement and career re-entry options;

 - Assistance from legal writing experts in creating an effective writing sample;

 - A mentor in the legal community who can provide guidance;

 - Networking opportunities in the legal community; and

 - A discounted membership to the Allegheny County Bar Association.

 The Back to the Bar program will be held two days per week over three consecutive weeks to allow time for reflection, preparation and the completion of “homework” between sessions (e.g. creating a resume and writing sample).
 Program sessions will be held generally between the hours of 9 a.m. and 3 p.m.
 To the extent there is interest among participants, tours of the Allegheny County law library and the federal and state courthouses may be available before one of the regularly scheduled sessions.
 In addition, the last day of the program will culminate in a networking event for participants and members of the ACBA.
 As such, the session on that day is scheduled to begin mid-morning and to conclude following the evening reception.

 We are currently planning our next session of Back to the Bar.
 Please check back for future program dates.

 Program dates and times may be subject to slight changes but we will endeavor to keep the final program schedule as close as possible to what appears here.

 All program sessions will be held in downtown Pittsburgh.
-A majority of the sessions will be held in the ACBA conference space on the 9th Floor of the City-County Building (414 Grant Street).
-The group will move to other venues downtown, including the ACBA offices on the 4th Floor of the Koppers Building (436 Seventh Avenue), the Federal Courthouse (700 Grant Street), and the Rivers Club (301 Grant Street).
+A majority of the sessions will be held in the ACBA offices on the 4th Floor of the Koppers Building (436 Seventh Avenue).
+The group will move to other venues downtown, including the Federal Courthouse (700 Grant Street), and the Rivers Club (301 Grant Street).
 Additionally, tours of the County law library and the federal and state courthouses may be available.